berkdurmus/invoicelighter/README.md

 ## Introduction
 Invoice Lighter is invoice approval workflow application.
 It includes both frontend and backend.
 Frontend is written in React + Vite + Typescript, Backend is written with Node + Typescript.
 Followed fully OOP structure in Typescript where we have factory pattern, classes, interfaces etc.

+We did not hardcode the all conditions, instead created a config file called config.constant.ts under backend/src/config.
+We could define rules and steps inside the config file whenever we want to change the logic.

 ## DB Schema
 **Entities and Their Attributes**